-The upcoming year promises to be pivotal for these fresh manufacturing brands to harness the personal touch consumers are craving for.
+And the upcoming year promises to be pivotal for these fresh manufacturing brands to harness the personal touch consumers are craving for.

 The consumer may not buy on the day, but they are likely to make purchasing decisions based on what they see at a trade show.

-This is not to take away from Ecommerce platforms and online marketplaces like eBay and Amazon.
+This is not to take away from e-commerce platforms and online marketplaces like eBay and Amazon.
 These are still the mainstays, but businesses are seeing value in combining them with the physical presence offered at tradeshows and boutique sellers.

-3. Small Manufacturers Will Become Brand Owners
+3. Manufacturers Will Become Direct to Consumer Brands